inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 **How we can print big size map?
 Example for poster or community mapping project?**

 One of the best way to do this is using QGIS program, but this is would not discuss in this session.
 You can make some clue about QGIS after you practice and understand how to make a big size map.
 If you need to make it now, you can using http://fieldpapers.org and make it together.

 **How to scan Field Papers?**

 You can use scanner or handphone or camera to take photo of field papers then put it into JOSM.

 **What should I do if upload process Field Papers really slow/do not work?**

-Unfotunately, Field Papers website not always 100% working even the process could be longer than your lunch break.
+Unfortunately, Field Papers website not always 100% working even the process could be longer than your lunch break.
 This is the trainer could say to participants.
 They can use Field Papers as a note and you (trainer) can show to them how to put imagery and using GPS data, this is could help them to edit their map with the same way.

 **Session 6**